PlutoNing/linux/Documentation/admin-guide/hw-vuln/tsx_async_abort.rst

    * - 'Vulnerable'
      - The CPU is affected by this vulnerability and the microcode and kernel mitigation are not applied.
    * - 'Vulnerable: Clear CPU buffers attempted, no microcode'
-     - The processor is vulnerable but microcode is not updated.
-The mitigation is enabled on a best effort basis.

-       If the processor is vulnerable but the availability of the microcode based mitigation mechanism is not advertised via CPUID, the kernel selects a best effort mitigation mode.
-This mode invokes the mitigation instructions without a guarantee that they clear the CPU buffers.

-       This is done to address virtualization scenarios where the host has the microcode update applied, but the hypervisor is not yet updated to expose the CPUID to the guest.
-If the host has updated microcode the protection takes effect; otherwise a few CPU cycles are wasted pointlessly.
+     - The system tries to clear the buffers but the microcode might not support the operation.
    * - 'Mitigation: Clear CPU buffers'
      - The microcode has been updated to clear the buffers.
 TSX is still enabled.
    * - 'Mitigation: TSX disabled'
      - TSX is disabled.
    * - 'Not affected'
      - The CPU is not affected by this issue.

+.. _ucode_needed:

+Best effort mitigation mode
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If the processor is vulnerable, but the availability of the microcode-based mitigation mechanism is not advertised via CPUID the kernel selects a best effort mitigation mode.
+This mode invokes the mitigation instructions without a guarantee that they clear the CPU buffers.

+This is done to address virtualization scenarios where the host has the microcode update applied, but the hypervisor is not yet updated to expose the CPUID to the guest.
+If the host has updated microcode the protection takes effect; otherwise a few CPU cycles are wasted pointlessly.

+The state in the tsx_async_abort sysfs file reflects this situation accordingly.

 Mitigation mechanism
 --------------------